 Glasgow Jazz> is primarily involved with Glasgow, but the site is designed to promote live jazz music throughout Scotland with interviews on musicians from all over.
 There are live jazz listings, venue reviews and links to a variety of Scottish jazz sites.

 As might be expected the pages here are very graphics heavy!
 Lots of information on the School (building designed by Charles Rennie Mackintosh.
-In particular, there is an excellent virtual tour of the Glasgow School of Art building, including a virtual reality view of the exterior and some of the famous rooms using one of the best and most extensive "QuickTime" presentations I have seen.

 Where else would you like to go in Scotland?